What Is the UN General Assembly?

 • For years, the assembly has struggled to make its work more substantive and transparent, and experts say reform is needed.

-• The 2023 debate will center on climate change, the war in Ukraine, and countries’ progress toward their Sustainable Development Goals (SDGs).
+• The 2024 debate will center on climate change, the wars in the Gaza Strip and Ukraine, and countries’ progress toward their Sustainable Development Goals.

 Introduction